functionless/functionless/README.md

 There are three aspects your need to learn before using Functionless in your CDK application:

 1. Appsync Integration interfaces for `Function` and `Table`.
-2. `AppsyncFunction` construct for defining Appsync Resolver with TypeScript syntax.
+2. `AppsyncResolver` construct for defining Appsync Resolver with TypeScript syntax.
 3. Add Resolvers to an `@aws-cdk/aws-appsync-alpha.GraphQLApi`.

 ### Appsync Integration interfaces for `Function` and `Table`